cln35h0/electionresult/README.md

 ## Support

-If you encounter any issues, please send [Mail regarding any issues](mailto:journal.cln35h@gmail.com)
+If you encounter any issues, please send an email regarding them to [journal.cln35h@gmail.com](mailto:journal.cln35h@gmail.com).

 ----------